 It seems that Paine’s words are as true today as they were back then.
 But during times of crisis, the embers of fear, isolation, and division are too easily flamed.
 Disaster and crisis bring out the best; and the worst of us.
 We see people hoarding needed supplies, and we receive daily warnings of telephone and email schemes that take advantage of and exploit us.

 However, we also see Jesus-like leadership in action.
 We see random acts of kindness and selfless acts as people look beyond themselves and their situations.
 We see ordinary people reaching out offering comfort and aid.
-We see young people shopping for elderly neighbors, we see others delivering food to hospital staff, we see people in Pittsburgh and Italy singing from the streets and balconies.
-Our appreciation increases for first-responders, doctors and nurses, and we can now add to the list teachers and child-care workers.
+We see young people shopping for elderly neighbors, we see others delivering food to hospital staff, and we see people in Pittsburgh and Italy singing from the streets and balconies.
+Our appreciation increases for first responders, doctors, and nurses, and we can now add to the list teachers and child-care workers.